LibreQoE/LibreQoS/README.md

 # LibreQoS
 ![Banner](docs/Banner.png "Banner")
-LibreQoS is designed for Internet Service Providers (such as Fixed Wireless Internet Service Providers) to manage customer traffic and thus improve the experience, prevent [bufferbloat,](https://www.bufferbloat.net/projects/bloat/wiki/Introduction/) and keep the network responsive.
+LibreQoS is a Smart Queue Management system designed for Internet Service Providers (such as Fixed Wireless Internet Service Providers) to optimize the flow of their customers' traffic and thus improve the end-user experience, prevent [bufferbloat,](https://www.bufferbloat.net/projects/bloat/wiki/Introduction/) and keep the network responsive.

 Because the customers see better performance, ISPs receive fewer support tickets/calls and reduce network traffic from fewer retransmissions.

-A sub-$600 computer running LibreQoS should be able to shape traffic for hundreds or thousands of customers at 2 Gbps.
+A sub-$1000 computer running LibreQoS should be able to shape traffic for hundreds or thousands of customers at up to 10 Gbps.

 # How does LibreQoS work?